 University leaders have the confidence that we all can benefit from high vaccination rates and the protections those high rates afford to our community.

 We placed confidence in our students, staff and faculty.
 You responded.
 Your commitment to this tried and true public health guidance became a success story as we maintained among the lowest levels of COVID-19 spread compared to our higher education peers and surrounding communities.
-Our work continues.
-We can have a fall semester full of face-to-face interactions and more, if we take one final step together: Get the vax today!

 - We know COVID-19 vaccines are among the world’s best.
 U of M researchers were involved in vaccine development and testing.
 Early clinical trials are being confirmed by nearly months of actual experience — the vaccines used in the United States are among the safest and most effective vaccines available.
 The risks of getting a vaccine are far fewer than the symptoms or potential death linked to the COVID-19 virus.